silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 ## Webserver

 CWP environments are running Apache 2.4 (see Debian "Jessie" [packages](https://packages.debian.org/jessie/)).
-Note that there's other [caching infrastructure](../../performance_guide/caching) in front of CWP environment.
+Note that there's other [caching infrastructure](/performance_guide/caching) in front of your CWP environment.

 ## Database